Welcome to ByElizabeth.com

 Images and news from Fredericksburg, Virginia artist, Elizabeth W. Seaver.

-Please email me if you are interested in purchasing something.
-My email is email@example.com.
+Please let me know if you are interested in purchasing something you see here on my website or to ask questions about my work.
+My email is firstname.lastname@example.org.

 A PayPal payment option is available.